rushabhjhaveri/Notes/Technology/AWS/Certified_Developer_Associate/Advanced_S3.md

 Multipart upload: recommended for files > 100 MB, must use for files > 5 GB; can help parallelize uploads [speed up transfers]

 S3 Transfer Acceleration: increase transfer speed by transferring file to an AWS edge location which will forward the data to the S3 bucket in the target region; compatible with multipart upload

+### S3 Byte-Range Fetches ###

+Parallelize GETs by requesting specific byte-ranges

+Better resilience in case of failures

+Can be used to speed up downloads

+Can be used to retrieve only partial data [for example, the head of a file]

+## S3 Select & Glacier Select ##

+Retrieve less data using SQL by performing server-side filtering

+Can filter by rows and columns [simple SQL statements]

+Less network transfer, less CPU cost client-side

+## S3 Object Tags and Metadata ##

+S3 user-defined object metadata:
+* when uploading an object, can also assign metadata
+* name-value [key-value] pairs
+* user-defined metadata names must begin with "x-amz-meta-"
+* S3 stores user-defined metadata keys in lowercase
+* metadata can be retrieved while retrieving the object

+S3 object tags:
+* key-value pairs for objects in S3
+* useful for fine-grained permissions [only access specific objects with specific tags]
+* useful for analytics purposes [using S3 Analytics to group by tags]

+Cannot search the object metadata or object tags

+Instead, must use an external DB as a search index such as DynamoDB